What is a Statin?

 If you hadn't been told this before, the way that statin drugs work is by inhibiting the production of cholesterol (and they do a very good job at that, there's no question), however, it kind of goes against health in the process as we absolutely need cholesterol and by inhibiting its production we may be putting ourselves at risk for more issues in the future.

-To fully understand the mechanism of cholesterol, please head over to our blog 'Why Cholesterol is Important for Your Health!'.
+To better understand the mechanism of cholesterol, please head over to our blog 'Why Cholesterol is Important for Your Health!'.

 How Statins Can Harm Us